carosellagiuliano-max/welltry/codex.md

 - Testing stack with:
   - Unit tests for domain logic
-  - Property based tests for the slot engine for example using fast check
+  - Property based tests for the slot engine
-  - Integration tests for booking and checkout flows
+  - Integration tests for booking, checkout and POS flows
   - Snapshot tests for email templates
 - Linting and formatting with ESLint and Prettier
 - Git repository with feature branches and pull requests